Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 - Smoking.
 Smoking tobacco has been linked to hidradenitis suppurativa.

 No laboratory test is available to diagnose hidradenitis suppurativa.
-But if pus or drainage is present, your doctor might send a sample of the fluid to a laboratory for testing to rule out a boil infection or other skin disorders.
+But if pus or drainage is present, your doctor might take a sample for testing in a lab.

 Your doctor might prescribe one or more of the following types of medications: